Home » Salad » Quinoa Chickpea Salad with Lemon Dill Dressing

 This post may contain affiliate links.
 As an Amazon associate, I earn from qualifying purchases.
 Read our full disclosure statement.

-If you’re a fan of quinoa salad and looking for more ideas, check out my Almond Apple Quinoa Salad!
+If you’re looking for more quinoa salad ideas, try my Chili Lime Black Bean Quinoa Salad!

 quinoa chickpea salad in large glass bowl with wooden spoon